markdaws/open-thumbnailer/README.md

 thumbnailer.fromUrl(
     'http://www.imdb.com',

     // To save as a PNG, simply change the file extension to PNG __dirname + '/imdb.com.jpg',
     {
       // A number between 0 and 100 that specifies the quality of the jpg thumb.
       // Only applies if you are creating jpgs, not pngs
       quality: 75,

+      // If you don't specify an extension on the output path, then you must specify
+      // the format here, if you don't want the default of jpg.
+Can be jpg, jpeg or png.
+      // This value will be ignored if the output path has an extension already set on
+      // it of png | jpg | jpeg
+      format: 'jpg',

       // Can be true, which will use a simple internal console.log method
       // to log status, or you can provide your own log object e.g.
       log: {
         verbose: function(message) { console.log(message); },
         error: function(message, error) { console.error(JSON.stringify(error))}
       },

       // The amount of time to wait before cancelling the thumbnail.
 If a page
       // is taking a long time to load you may want to cancel
       timeout: 60,

       // The amount of time (in seconds) to wait after the page loads before actually
       // trying to render the page.
 There may be cases where the page loads content
       // asyncronously and if you render straight away on load the page may not have
       // all the content.
       delay: 10,

       // The size of the window when the page is loaded.
 This is not a crop size it
       // is the size of the browser window to use when loading the content.
 Content loaded
       // outside of these values will still be rendered in the final thumb.
 If you want
       // to crop then use the crop value as specified below
       viewport: { width: 1024, height: 768 },

       // The part of the page to render.
 The interesting part here is cropToPage, if this
       // is false then if the rendered webpage is smaller than the crop region the thumbnail
       // will still be as big as the crop region with pixels filled in black, however if you